A Brief Life Story of Mir Haji Ghulam Muhammad Khan Talpur

 His Brief Life Story

-Mir Ghulam Muhammad Khan Talpur was the only son of Khan Bahadur Mir Yar Muhammad Talpur.
-He was born in 1909.
-He went to Makkah for pilgrimage with his grandfather at the age of 13 years.
-He married the daughter of his uncle, Mir Abdullah Khan in 1931.
-He has two sons, Mir Muhammad Nawaz Khan Talpur (elder) born in 1934, and Mir Yar Muhammad Khan Talpur (II) born in 1938.
+Mir Haji Ghulam Muhammad Khan Talpur was Khan Bahadur Mir Yar Muhammad Talpur’s only son.
+He was born in the year 1909.
+When he was 13 years old, he went on a pilgrimage to Makkah with his grandfather.
+In 1931, he married the daughter of his uncle, Mir Abdullah Khan.
+His elder son, Mir Muhammad Nawaz Khan Talpur was born in 1934, and his younger son, Mir Yar Muhammad Khan Talpur (II) was born in 1938.
 Mir Muhammad Nawaz Khan Talpur has one daughter and Mir Yar Muhammad Khan has one son, Mir Atta Muhammad Talpur (the editor & owner of this website).

-Mir Ghulam Muhammad Khan was a big landowner of his area.
-He inherited only 11000 acres of land from his father which was mostly barren but due to his keen interest in agriculture and hard work he added thousands of acres more to his ownership.
-It was not jagir or feud granted by anyone, but he purchased and made his land out of his own income.
+Mir Ghulam Muhammad Khan was a large landowner in his neighborhood.
+He inherited only 11000 acres of mostly barren land from his father, but thanks to his keen interest in agriculture and hard work, he added thousands of more acres to his ownership.
+Nobody granted him a jagir or a feud, but he bought and built his own land with his own resources.

-He kept a low profile in politics but did remain the Head (Vice President) of the Mirpurkhas Municipal Committee for more than a decade (President used to be a government officer).
-He was also awarded the honorary ‘Justice of Peace’ title and enjoyed the powers of a magistrate for some time.
-Politically he did not participate in any election for provincial or national assembly but was a staunch supporter of Sir Ghulam Hussain Hidayatullah.
-The editor of this website has many letters in his archives written by Mr. Hidayatullah to him, who then became Cheif minister of Sindh and later the Governor of Sindh.
+He held a low profile in politics, but he served as Vice President of the Mirpur Municipal Committee for over a decade.
+He was also given the honorary title of ‘Justice of Peace,’ and for a time he had the powers of a magistrate.
+He did not contest in any provincial or national assembly elections, but he was a staunch supporter of Sir Ghulam Hussain Hidayatullah.
+The editor of this website has several letters written to him by Mr. Hidayatullah, who later became Chief Minister of Sindh and Governor of Sindh.

-He was a great collector of antiques and most of the archives of the editor of this website come from him.
-Unfortunately, many nice collections of books, manuscripts, and historical documents were burnt in a fire incident that broke out in his town residence in 1983.
-He was the principal source of information for late Mir Muhammad Bukhsh Talpur, who wrote a book on Mankani Talpur Mirs of Mirpurkhas.
+He was an avid antique collector, and he provided most of the archives for the editor of this website.
+Unfortunately, many beautiful collections of books, manuscripts, and historical documents were destroyed in a fire that broke out in his townhouse in 1983.
+He was a primary source of knowledge for the late Mir Muhammad Bukhsh Talpur, who authored a book about the Mankani Talpur Mirs of Mirpur Khas.

 He was a generous and kind person.
-When President General Ayub Khan introduced land reforms, he himself distributed most of his land among his peasants and bore all of the allotment costs and paid all installments of their allotted land out his own pocket.
-Old people still remember his generosity and kindness and those allotted his lands still express their thanks to him.
+When President General Ayub Khan implemented land reforms, he distributed most of his land to his peasants, bore all the allotment expenses, and paid all installments of their allocated land out of his own pocket.
+Old people recall his goodness and kindness, and those who were given his lands still express their gratitude to him.

-Unlike other Talpurs, he did not feel comfortable at hunting and sporting.
-He disliked the killing of animals and was as kind and generous to animals as he was to people.
-Due to his interest in animals he kept a large number (several thousand) of cattle, camel, buffalos, cows, and some horses at his farms at Sherwah (Balochabad), Sultanabad, Sajnah, Halaro, Sonain, Leth, Panhwarki and Nai Khipri.
-He often used to support the poor people of the Thar area which often migrated to his farms during drought.
-He was very popular for alms and charity.
+Unlike other Taplurs, he did not enjoy hunting and sporting.
+He despised animal cruelty and was as loving and compassionate to animals as he was to people.
+He kept a large number (several thousand) of sheep, camels, buffalos, cows, and some horses on his farms in Sherwah (Balochabad), Sultanabad, Sajnah, Halaro, Sonain, Leth, Panhwarki, and Nai Khipri due to his interest in livestock.
+He regularly helped the poor people of the Thar region, who frequently migrated to his farms during times of drought.
+He was well-known for his generosity and charity.

-He died in April 1986 after a brief illness.
-He is buried in his family’s ancestral Chitori graveyard, beside his illustrious father’s grave.
+After a brief illness, he died on April 23, 1986.
+He is buried alongside his illustrious father in his family’s ancestral Chitorri graveyard.
 May his soul rest in peace.